wallacebrf/Synology-to-TrueNAS/README.md

 6. ***jackett***

-Nothing too special is needed for Jackett as it is available directly through the Discover Apps page. <a href="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/Jackett/jackett_app_settings.png">Here are my settings</a>
+We do NOT want to install the version of Jackett directly available through Discover Apps because we want to ensure Jackett runs through our GlueTUN VPN tunnel. <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/Jackett/docker-compsoe.yaml">Here are my settings</a>.

 <div id="plex"></div>